cx48/BelResume/README.md

 This branch contains the production build files generated using `zola build`.
 All files and folders are located within the `public/` directory, which is essential for hosting your static site.

+The purpose of this branch is to showcase [BelResumé](https://cx48.github.io/BelResume/) using GitHub Pages.
+The static files in the `public/` folder are ready for deployment and can be served directly.

 ## Directory Structure

 ```